 What will the solidarity registry achieve for Muslims?

 The Organization of Islamic Cooperation (OIC) led efforts in the UN to set March 15 as the International Day to Combat Islamophobia.
-It is unlikely to produce the desired impact without further steps to incentivize and strengthen this initiative.
-To institutionalize the International Day to Combat Islamophobia, The March15th Forum is establishing a solidarity registry to record the names of participants organizing and supporting various high-visibility events aimed at effectively increasing awareness at all levels about combating Islamophobia.
+However, this initiative is unlikely to produce the desired impact without further steps to incentivize and strengthen it.
+To institutionalize the International Day to Combat Islamophobia, the March 15th Forum is establishing a solidarity registry to record the names of participants organizing and supporting various high-visibility events aimed at effectively increasing awareness at all levels about combating Islamophobia.

-The registry data will be made available for public dissemination, for anyone to check who is and who is not onboard in the struggle to combat Islamophobia.
-This has the potential to create a market based competitive environment for those combating Islamophobia.
+The registry data will be made available for public dissemination so anyone can check who is and is not on board in the struggle to combat Islamophobia.
+This has the potential to create a market-based competitive environment for those combating Islamophobia.

 While crafting the International Day to Combat Islamophobia, the framers enshrined within the declaration a mechanism to combat Islamophobia, requiring the participants to “organize and support high-visibility events aimed at effectively increasing awareness at all levels about curbing Islamophobia.”